Home Buyer Wishlist: 7 Features Buyers Look For

 Buying a home is not only one of the biggest purchases of a lifetime, it's the fulfillment of a dream.
 Many home buyers have specific things they consider must-haves for their dream home.

 Outside of the home itself, one of the most common considerations is the neighborhood and its distance from work.
-According to the National Association of Realtors (NAR), 78-percent of home buyers stated in a Community Preference Survey that neighborhood quality was more important than home size.
-The same survey showed that 57-percent prefer a shorter commute to a large yard.
+According to the National Association of Realtors (NAR), 78-percent of home buyers stated in a Community Preference Survey that when putting together a house hunting wish list neighborhood quality was more important than home size.
+The same house wish list survey showed that 57-percent prefer a shorter commute to a large yard.

 But what about the actual home features?
-Once home buyers have zeroed in on a neighborhood, it's time to consider the other things that top a home buyer wish list.
+Once home buyers have zeroed in on a neighborhood, it's time to consider the other things that top a shopping list for a new home.
+Now, if you're uncertain about what to look for when buying a new home, the following list could help get you started on your own wishlist.

 1. Outdoor Living Space